PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 of the 2,634-line lowerer without changing pass order or behavior.
 Record unsafe or implicit coupling before correction, validate sequentially, commit and push, and do not create a pull request.

+## Nested layout-recovery orchestration characterization: completed state

+The 66-line `_run_layout_recovery_prefix_pass_sequence`, the adjacent 51-line
+`_run_layout_reshape_attention_recovery_prefix`, and all production call sites remain unchanged.
+Existing architecture coverage already fixed the nineteen- call and fifteen-call order, the three attention-prefix repetitions and their immediate boundaries, the nested layout-prefix invocation, and the direct final layout-prefix recovery call.

+The new focused `test_flatbuffer_direct_layout_recovery_orchestration.py` fixture fills the remaining extraction-contract gaps without extending the large architecture test.
+It freezes every positional and keyword argument, including which calls receive only `model_ir`, which receive `session.layout_state`, which also receive `session.diagnostics`, and the final `include_unary_passthrough=True`.
+Both helpers are proven to have no parameters, branch/loop/try/context-manager control flow, or local `ModelIRPassStateScope`; after excluding their call targets, their only captured data names are `model_ir` and `session`.

+Validation completed sequentially as follows:

+- focused orchestration contract: `4 passed in 0.22s`;
+- focused orchestration plus ordered architecture suite:
+  `252 passed in 16.81s`;
+- TensorFlow-import-blocked optional-boundary suite: `11 passed in 9.23s`;
+- focused-test Ruff formatting/lint, Python compilation, and whitespace checks: passed.

+No production source, pass order, real-model conversion, or broad direct suite changed or ran.
+Public API, CLI, artifacts, dependencies, corpus profiles, exclusions, operation tiers, and TensorFlow isolation are unchanged.
+PR #952 remains closed; no pull request was created, reopened, or updated.

+At restart, map each of the thirty-four call targets to its extracted module owner before moving either helper.
+Three dependencies are still nested lowerer clusters (`_run_boundary_batchmatmul_unary_layout_pass_cluster`, `_run_channel_shuffle_gather_layout_pass_cluster`, and the layout-prefix call from the attention prefix); preserve those as explicit injected callbacks while direct module owners receive an explicit `model_ir`/layout-state/diagnostics context.
+Design a declarative ordered phase specification with stable pass IDs and no lambda closure over mutable lowerer locals, then add direct old/new execution-order and argument-equivalence tests before changing production call sites.
+Keep the change mechanical, validate sequentially, commit and push, and do not create a pull request.